NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 ## Step 4: Cleaning
 - **4a) Remove overlapping codes to make value sets separate**     (OPTIONAL - depends on value sets)
-    - Place temporary tag to identify overlapping codes across multiple value sets. (possible scenario given the broad search)
+    - Place temporary tag to identify overlapping codes across multiple value sets.
+(Possible scenario given the broad search)
     - Re-sort to make each set separate (mutually exclusive)

 - **4b) Tag overlapping codes across ontological sections, for clinician and/or epidemiologist**
     - Place permanent tags on codes for drugs that overlap in other ontology sections
-    - Re-sort to make those sections separate
+    - Re-sort to make sections separate
     - Define chemical suffixes for the tags for efficiency e.g., “*azide*” for diuretics, or “*pril*” for angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs)
-    - This step helps the codelist stay modifiable for analysis stage and adaptation stages
+    - This step helps the codelist stay adaptable across contexts

 - **4c) Modify value sets as necessary**    (OPTIONAL)
     - Combine multiple value sets into a broader value set because of: